sqf-analyzer/sqf-analyzer/README.md

 a = NAME(a)
 ```

-One of the tests is that it can process antistasi's main header file containing ~1k
+This analyzer is tested on the complete source code of the
-lines of preprocessor instructions.
+[official Antistasi](https://github.com/official-antistasi-community/A3-Antistasi) and has a code coverage of around 90%.

 ### Error locations